-My manga list is incomplete and so I've given up on making one.
-It would simply take too long as the list would be hundreds and hundreds of titles long, most of which I cannot remember unfortunately.
+My manga list is incomplete and I've more or less given up on making one.
+It would take too long as the list is in the many hundreds, most of which I cannot remember unfortunately.

-When given the option to watch the anime or read the manga, I always choose to watch the anime first.
-This is because manga are usually more detailed than the anime version which tends to be a more synoptic of the former so I watch the inferior version storywise first then proceed for the detail.
-Furthermore, I think a lot of series benefit greatly from animation, in particular action, horror, shounen etc. so I can fully enjoy the experience by choosing the correct medium.
+When given the option, I prefer to watch the anime first and then read the manga as the manga is usually more detailed than the anime version which tends to be a more synoptic of the former.
+I think a lot of series benefit greatly from animation, in particular action, horror, shounen etc. so I can fully enjoy the experience before diving into the manga for all the particularities.

 "It is absurd to divide people into good and bad.
 People are either charming or tedious." - Izaya Orihara